geekarist/WhereIsHome/README.md

 Commute list:

-* Update commuting times when home address is changed
+- None

 Add commute activity:

 - Number of commutes per week empty by default
 - Select the time of commute
-- Use Citymapper API to calculate commuting time
+* Use Citymapper API to calculate commuting time